RaghadAlhalabi/event-planner-lite/README.md

 ## Localization (i18n/l10n)
 - Supported locales: `en` (English), `nb` (Norwegian Bokmal).
-- Server locale detection: `Accept-Language` with fallback to `en`.
+- Locale is detected from `Accept-Language` with fallback to `en`.
-- Client locale behavior:
-	- default from browser language.
-	- manual language override from UI selector.
-	- selected locale persisted in local storage.
+- Users can switch language in the UI, and the choice is saved in local storage.
-- Localized content includes:
-	- UI labels and status messages.
+- Localized content includes UI labels, status messages, API errors, and date/time formatting.
-	- API error messages returned from server.
-	- formatted date/time and relative time using `Intl`.

 ## PWA and Offline Behavior
 - Manifest includes id, scope, start URL, standalone display, and icons (192/512).